higgi13425/rmrwr/content/about/_index.md

 title = "About me"
 +++

-Information <br/> I am interested in making medical research more open and reproducible.
+I am interested in making medical research more open and reproducible, using R and RStudio.

 <br/>
 I encourage trainees to learn R and to share data and code.
+I rely on Rbasics, ModernDive, DataCamp, and R For Data Science as teaching tools.

 ![This is me][1]